t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

   else
     return 0i64;
 }

-lcoated 0x1400021D0
 ```

-- By breaking on the first dinamic call of this one we see that it's calling `FindResourceWStub`
+- By breaking on the first dynamic call of this one we see that it's calling `FindResourceWStub`
 - The PE is containing resources !
 ```
 0:000> g